favour-nerrise/homey/README.md

 << IN TERMINAL >>
+1. npm install

-Files to run to set up database (in order):
+2. Files to run to set up database (in order):

 ```bash
 node scripts/populator.js